 Diversity Dialogues Engage students in critical conversations around social justice issues to enhance cultural competency development CGPDI Cultural Excursions Encourage students to engage in positive interaction, meaningful dialogue, learning, and reflection with other students, faculty, and staff.
 Students enhance their understanding of how various historical experiences, monuments, and landmarks impact people of color today.
-CGPDI TGIF - Thank The 2nd and 4th Friday of each month are reserved for faculty, CGPDI Goodness is Friday staff and students to gather, relax, chat, and enjoy CGI DI Informal socials refreshments on an informal basis in the CGD offices.
-TGIFs are mormal socials created to provide space for greater student support.
-Academic Enhancement Workshops Covering learning styles, graduate writing and research CGPDI Graduate Diversity Organizations Collective Established to promote a stronger sense of shared community amongst graduate student organizations representing and/or working explicitly around diversity initiatives.
+CGPDI TGIF - Thank Goodness is Friday Informal socials The 2nd and 4th Friday of each month are reserved for faculty, staff and students to gather, relax, chat, and enjoy refreshments on an informal basis in the CGD offices.
+TGIFs are created to provide space for greater student support.
+CGPDI Academic Enhancement Workshops Covering learning styles, graduate writing and research CGPDI Graduate Diversity Organizations Collective Established to promote a stronger sense of shared community amongst graduate student organizations representing and/or working explicitly around diversity initiatives.
 Organizations apart of the Collective will have access to recurring funds each semester to support their collaborative research, programming, and scholarship activities.
 CGPDI PD Awards This fund is intended to encourage student professional development and networking through attendance or active participation at academic or professional meetings or conferences and study abroad opportunities by helping students defray the costs associated with these activities.
 CGPDI CGD Retention Committee The purpose of this committee is to provide a network of support resources and services that assist students of color in enhancing their academic potential.
 Through collaborative partnerships with Student Affairs professionals from each college, we share vital information regarding students concerns, academic interventions, and program initiatives that directly enhance efforts to increase retention of URM students.
 CGPDI Academic Progression Meetings CGD staff are frequently asked to serve on academic progression committees for various colleges.
 In this capacity, we assist by helping the colleges to develop student persistence plans that help get the students back on track.
-CGPDI Faculty consultations with Faculty from various colleges seek the expertise of CGD staff in developing strategies to promote success for students of color.
-CGPDI CGD Staff These consultations are ongoing and at the request of faculty.
-Graduate Students CGPDI Provides an opportunity for students to become acclimated to CGPUI of Color Welcome the CGD team, campus resources, student organizations, and to Deal Control Back Social and Resource Fair: current faculty, staff and students of color.
+CGPDI Faculty consultations with CGD Staff Faculty from various colleges seek the expertise of CGD staff in developing strategies to promote success for students of color.
+These consultations are ongoing and at the request of faculty.
+CGPDI Graduate Students of Color Welcome Back Social and Resource Fair: Provides an opportunity for students to become acclimated to the CGD team, campus resources, student organizations, and to current faculty, staff and students of color.
+CGPDI